OSGeo/gdal/gdal/doc/source/drivers/raster/nitf.rst

    be provided to write arbitrary user defined DESs to the NITF file.
-   The des-name should be at most 25 characters, and the des-contents should be "backslash escaped" if it contains backslashes or zero bytes.
+   The des-name should be at most 25 characters, and the des-contents should be "backslash escaped" if it contains backslashes or zero bytes, as in CPLEscapeString(str, -1, CPLES_BackslashQuotable).
    The des-contents must contain standard DES fields, starting with DESVER (See MIL-STD-2500C).
 DESs are not currently copied in CreateCopy(), but may be explicitly added as with Create().
 -  **SDE_TRE=YES/NO**: Write GEOLOB and GEOPSB TREs to